hridoy69/Predicting-failures-in-Clinical-Trials-using-Machine-Learning/README.md

 # Web server

+The tool is available at https://acds.neist.res.in:8502/ and als in the Advanced Module of Molecular Property Diagnostic Suite - Covid 19 (https://mpds.neist.res.in:8085/)

 # Cite
 John, L., Mahanta, H. J., Soujanya, Y., & Sastry, G. N. (2023).
 Assessing machine learning approaches for predicting failures of investigational drug candidates during clinical trials.
 Computers in biology and medicine, 153, 106494.